 U of Michigan Law & Econ Research Paper No. 13-019

-This paper surveys areas of federalization of wealth-transfer law.
 Federal authorities have little experience in making law that governs wealth transfers, because that function is traditionally within the province of state law.
 Although state wealth-transfer law has undergone significant modernization over the last few decades, all three branches of the federal government — legislative, judicial, and executive — have increasingly gone their own way.
-Lack of experience, and in many cases lack of knowledge, have not been a deterrent, and the results have been mostly disturbing.
+Lack of experience and, in many cases, lack of knowledge on the part of federal authorities have not dissuaded them from undermining well-considered state law.

-The paper covers these topics: federal preemption of several areas of state law, the development of federal common law as a sometime substitute for state law, the federal tax exemption for perpetual trusts, and the right of posthumously conceived children of assisted reproduction to Social Security survivor benefits.
+The Article covers these topics: federal preemption of several areas of state law, the development of federal common law as a sometime substitute for preempted state law, the federal tax exemption for perpetual trusts, and the right of posthumously conceived children of assisted reproduction to Social Security survivor benefits.

 Keywords: federal law, wealth transfer